ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 The major aim of this sprint was to obtain user feedback on the newly added features of multiplayer and video chat.
 This gave us a really good insight into what our users felt about the features.
 One thing that we didn't do at this point which we would have benefited from was to add instructions on how the multiplayer and video chat worked.
 These instructions could have been contained within a pop up or in our demo video.

+We also wanted to get a basic version of a leaderboard working so that we could incorporate that into our scoring system.
+This was important because a large part of our game design was based around rules-based gameplay which challenged the end-users and motivated them to participate and compete.

 At this stage, once again, we would have benefited from agreeing on a deadline to get a MVP out to our stakeholders.
 This is because we really would have benefited from receiving feedback on our application when it was fully integrated, so we could make design and implementation changes to our product which helped our stakeholders.

 ## Sprint 6 : Front-end and back-end integration (19.04.21-26.04.21)

 ___

-The aim of this sprint was to decide on our architecture and how we intended to progress.
-Practically speaking, we got setup on Github, and set about understanding the basics of GitHub with push and pull requests.
-We agreed upon how we would communicate with one another.
-We decided on multiplayer board games for the elderly with a video feed.
-We also decided to call the product 'NotSoBored Games'.
-And, in addition, we began by adding to the readme in our repository.

-to add video chat and multiplayer functionality to the memory game
+The main aim of this sprint was to integrate the front and back-end of the stack.
+This was essential since we wanted to deploy a MVP as soon as we could before the release date.
+By this point, we had obtained user feedback on the connect four multiplayer and video chat functionality, which was positive.
+And now we had successfully built a basic leaderboard which served to record the scores obtained in both connect four and the memory game.
+However, we still needed to implement multiplayer and video chat functionality for the memory game.
+We also realised that it was important to get started on our introduction demo video, so we started the video.

+We now had to make sure that there was a fruitful integration of the front and back-end.
+This was a priortiy.

 ### Key points

-   * We made the group decision to use the MEAN stack.
-   * Complete documentation on system implementation
-   * Set up GitHub repository and familiarised ourselves with the platform.
+   * Integrate front and back-end
+   * Build API
+   * Build a leaderboard
+   * Start creating the introduction demo video
+   * Implement multiplayer functionality for memory game

 ### Key implementations from previous sprint

-   * GitHub protocol established
-   * User stories created
-   * Lizhao presented the paper prototype video she has been creating.
-   * Chris updated on progress of the Java produced Connect 4 game.
-   * Browsed previously completed group projects together.
+   * Add relevant documentation for database
+   * Obtain user feedback on the connect four multiplayer and video chat functionality

 ### Backlog items

 ```
-  → Backlog item: add video chat to memory game
-  → Backlog item: complete documentation on system implementation
-  → Backlog item: create login
-  → Backlog item: add audio to start page
   → Backlog item: implement multiplayer functionality for memory game
+  → Backlog item: build a leaderboard
+  → Backlog item: implement video chat for memory game
+  → Backlog item: build API
+  → Backlog item: start introduction demo video

 ```